- comparing Arab Shia and Sunni Islamism(s) in a sectarianized Middle East

 - TOI workshop (co-funded by the Danish Inst in Damascus) on "Shia and Sunni Transnationalism" with presentations from four research projects (Alterumma, Transjihad, SEPAD and TOI).
 Department of Political Science, Aarhus University, November 10 2022.

-- Raphaël Lefèvre recieves the “2022 Best Book Award” from the American Political Science Association’s section for MENA Politics.
+- Raphaël Lefèvre receives the “2022 Best Book Award” from the American Political Science Association’s section for MENA Politics.

 - TOI Double panel "Beyond Sunni-centrism: Shia and Sunni Islamism in the Middle East”, at the 12th Nordic Conference for Middle Eastern Studies, University of Iceland, Reykjavik, September 2022.